Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Introduction

 Strong gravitational lensing, where a background source is multiply imaged by a foreground deflector galaxy, provides a means to detect dark matter subhalos that do not emit light.
 When an extended source galaxy is lensed, light rays emanating from different regions of the source trace through (and are lensed by) different regions of the lens.
 The observed, distorted shape thus contains a high resolution imprint of the distribution of mass in the lens.
 If a DM subhalo is along any line of sight, it will perturb the image in a unique and observable way.
 This technique has provided multiple detections of DM subhalos \citep{Vegetti2010, Vegetti2012, Vegetti2014, Hezaveh2016} as well as non-detections that further constrain the subhalo mass function \citep{Ritondale2019a}.
 These observations have been translated into constraints on sterile neutrino cosmologies \citep{Vegetti2018, Enzi2021}.
+The technique also recently led to the discovery of an ultramassive black hole \citep{Nightingale2023}.